Spoookyyy/GLSL-to-luau/README.md

 # GLUU - GLSL to LUAU Converter 🚀

-Pronounced just like "glue", GLUU is a robust tool designed to seamlessly convert GLSL shaders to LUAU.
-By bridging the gap between these languages, GLUU simplifies the integration process, making it easier than ever to bring your shaders to LUAU environments using dynamic images.
+Pronounced just like "glue", GLUU is a tool designed to convert GLSL shaders to LUAU.
+GLUU makes the integration process, making it easy to bring shaders to roblox
 ## 🌟 Features

-- **Automatic Importing**: All necessary functions are automatically imported at the beginning of the converted code, ensuring smooth execution.
+- **Automatic Importing**: All functions are imported at the beginning of the converted code Some Godot Shaders may not work with GLUU [Godot Shaders](https://godotshaders.com/shader-type/canvas_item)
-- **Comprehensive Testing**: GLUU has been rigorously tested using a variety of shaders from [Godot Shaders](https://godotshaders.com/shader-type/canvas_item) to guarantee accuracy and reliability.

-## 🚧 Project Status

-GLUU is currently under development.
-While the core functionalities are in place, we're continuously working to improve and expand the tool.
-Feedback and contributions are welcome!

 ## 🔧 Getting Started